 The Problem with Black Mastic Removal

 To remove the black mastic, contractors must keep the material wet to reduce the risk of releasing airborne particles.
 Once they soak the material on hot water, they can begin to chisel off the mastic.
 However, it can be a tedious and difficult job to remove black mastic.
 This material requires that construction workers must not only wear a respirator, but also be outfitted with other safety equipment like goggles, protective outerwear, and rubber boots.
 Black mastic can also can be removed by using soy gels, but this process is messy and requires the disposing of the asbestos debris.
-In addition, once completed, the floors cannot be painted, and are left with an oily residue.
+In addition, once completed, the floors are left with an oily residue and cannot be painted.

-The removal of black mastic can be stubborn, so removing it is frequently a time-consuming job.
-Mastics can also be removed by grinding or shotblasting, but only if done by asbestos abatement certified professionals.
-Because of the risks and difficulties, contractors tend to charge a premium rate for this type of service.
+The removal of black mastic can be stubborn, so removing it is often a time-consuming job.
+Mastics can also be removed by grinding or shotblasting, but only if done by asbestos abatement certified professionals who are proficient at grinding cutback glue and asbestos black mastic.
+Because of the risks and difficulties, contractors charge a premium rate for this type of service.
 Homeowners should consider another alternative rather than attempting this type of project themselves.

-The best alternative to removing black mastic is to seal it.
+Removal of the materials with grinding cut back glue and asbestos black mastic has been a way to get rid of harmful materials.
+But, now the best alternative to removing black mastic is to safely seal black mastic.
+Want to know how to cover, encapsulate or seal black mastic?
+Ask professionals who are efficient in it.
+The Perfect Prime products help to do it perfectly.
+Paint over black mastic can also be an option.
+The contractors can seal, prime, and paint asbestos black glue if you want.
+But it is tough to safely paint asbestos mastics.
 Many contractors prefer to seal black mastic because it is safer, more affordable, and much easier.
 Once sealed, the black mastic is no longer a risk.
 It cannot cause particles of asbestos to be released into the air because they have been completely and effectively sealed.
+So, cover asbestos or cutback floor glue with high quality sealers.

 By opting to seal old black mastic, property owners can avoid the risk associated with removing black mastic and still effectively prepare their flooring for new coverings.
 Once the black mastic is sealed, the floor can be coated with epoxy, painted, or adorned with any other flooring material like hardwood, tile, or carpeting.

-The Ardex is a cement used to level the floor.
-It generally needs to be applied by a masonry professional.
-The Fiberlock is mainly used for asbestos pipes and other similar areas to contain asbestos fibers.
+There are polymer leveling cements by companies like Henry or Ardex that can go over black mastic, but this type of work is difficult, expensive and generally needs to be applied by a masonry professional.
+Fiberlock is mainly used for asbestos pipes and other similar areas to contain asbestos fibers but new paint, thins-set, floor glue or epoxy will not stick to it.

 PerfectPrimer Products developed PerfectPrimer in order to seal asbestos black mastic.
 It can be used to coat any black mastic adhesive.
 Since it seals and primes the surface at the same time, there is no need to remove cutback glue or materials like black mastic.
 The result is a mess-free job that is safer and less challenging than removing the black mastic.